wahaj4311/microservices-demo/kubernetes-troubleshooting.md

    "The pipeline is not valid.
 Job DeployToAKS: Step input azureSubscription expects a service connection of type AzureRM but the provided service connection aks-service-connection is of type kubernetes."
    ```

-   3. Next, we tried using `useConfigMapFile` parameter, but encountered an error:
+   3. Next, we tried using `useConfigurationFile` parameter with the Kubernetes task, but still encountered authentication errors:

    ```
-   error: must specify one of -f and -k
+   "Unhandled Error" err="couldn't get current server API group list: the server has asked for the client to provide credentials"
    ```

-   4. Finally, we used the correct parameter `useConfigurationFile` with `inline` to provide the Kubernetes manifests directly.
+   4. Finally, we bypassed the service connection entirely and used a Bash script task that:
+      - Explicitly sets the KUBECONFIG environment variable to use the local kubeconfig file
+      - Checks the current Kubernetes context for debugging purposes
+      - Creates a temporary file for the manifests
+      - Applies the manifests using kubectl directly with `--validate=false`

 2. **Removed Unnecessary Variables**:
    - Removed the AKS-specific variables that were no longer needed:
      - `resourceGroupName`
      - `clusterName`

-3. **Verified Service Connection Permissions**:
+3. **Ensured Local Authentication**:
+   - Made sure the self-hosted agent had proper authentication to the Kubernetes cluster:
+     - Verified that `~/.kube/config` was properly set up
-   - Ensured that the Kubernetes service connection had the necessary permissions to:
+     - Ensured the agent had the correct permissions to access the kubeconfig file
-     - Create and modify Kubernetes resources in the specified namespace

 This approach worked because:
-- It uses the Kubernetes service connection directly with the Kubernetes task
+- It bypasses the service connection authentication issues by using the local kubeconfig file
-- It uses the correct parameter (`useConfigurationFile`) to specify the configuration
+- It explicitly sets the KUBECONFIG environment variable to ensure kubectl uses the correct configuration
-- It provides the manifests inline, which is properly passed to kubectl with the `-f` flag
+- It applies the manifests using kubectl directly with `--validate=false` to bypass validation
-- It avoids the service connection type mismatch by using the correct task for the connection type
+- It uses a temporary file to store the manifests, which avoids issues with inline manifests

 After implementing these changes, the pipeline was able to successfully deploy the application to the Kubernetes cluster.